hynek/structlog/docs/standard-library.rst

 ``structlog`` comes with a few standard library-specific processors:

+:func:`~structlog.stdlib.render_to_log_kwargs`:
+   Renders the event dictionary into keyword arguments for :func:`logging.log` that attaches everything except the `event` field to the *extra* argument.
+   This is useful if you want to render your log entries entirely within :mod:`logging`.

 :func:`~structlog.stdlib.filter_by_level`:
    Checks the log entry's log level against the configuration of standard library's logging.
    Log entries below the threshold get silently dropped.